rebelzcience/README/README.md

 # README.md

-🌐 Find Me in the Shadows
+🌐
-💥 “Hack the world, one line of code at a time.” 💥
+💥 “Hack the planet, one line of code at a time.” 💥